-The modern-day ice angler has tools available which allow him to fish different areas and “cover water” like never before.
-A run and gun approach is generally promoted as the secret to success on the ice.
+The modern-day ice angler has tools, and portable or permanent ice fishing houses available which allow him to fish different areas and “cover water” like never before.
+A run-and-gun approach is generally promoted as the secret to success on the ice.
 In a world that likes instant and constant reward, and with the ability to be mobile, ice anglers move around on the ice like men with a mission.

 In contrast to moving about with or without a portable shelter, angling from a permanent fish house can also be productive.
 Certain bodies of water lend themselves to a “sit-tight” approach.

 Of course, when my “sweet spot” turns sour, it’s time to hook up the portable.
-If I take a shut-out on back to back trips to the permanent, I’ll give it a rest for a week.
-For my next couple trips, I’ll set the Frabill up on other key structures.
-I’ll approach it much the same however, cutting few holes, getting set up as quickly and quietly as possible, and sitting tight.
+If I take a shut-out on back-to-back trips to the permanent, I’ll give it a rest for a week.
+For my next couple of trips, I’ll set the Frabill up on other key structures.
+I’ll approach it much the same, however, cutting a few holes, getting set up as quickly and quietly as possible, and sitting tight.

 Call ‘em In